cemac-ccs/cesm2_arc4_rtd/docs/source/links.rst

 Contact CEMAC
 -------------

 CEMAC has ported CESM2.1.3 to ARC4 and maintains these docs and the CESM directory on ARC4.
-To begin using CESM on ARC4 or to get help, please contact the CEMAC support: cemac-support@leeds.ac.uk.
+To begin using CESM on ARC4, or to get help, please contact the CEMAC support.

+Email: cemac-support@leeds.ac.uk.

 `More information on CEMAC <https://www.cemac.leeds.ac.uk/>`_